sk1122/sign-in-with-any-chain/README.md

 As we move towards a omnichain future, your dApps users can onboard from any blockchain possible

-That's why we build this
+That's why we are building this

 Now your user can sign in from any blockchain and prove their ownership to your servers